gek169/Simple_ISA/README.md

 SISA16 is an extremely lightweight virtual machine designed to replace languages like Lua for program extension.

+it executes identically on every major platform and computer architecture.

 ## Why is SISA16 special?

 * Minimal dependence on the host operating system.
 A very minimal C standard library will build the assembler